[Last updated: 7 April 2017]

 Fenix Work Headlamps

 These are made in China, and have a couple things going for them.
 They are tough.
-I have a couple of the HP25’s, and a HL60R and I used them for a year, probably 150 times.
+I have a couple of the HP25’s, and a HL60R I borrowed and I used the HP25 for a year, probably 180 times.
 They still work fine.
 The headlamp beam characteristics are really poor – being ideal only for long-range spotting of animals for hunters.
-The flood beam is too weak and wide for much.
-The center spot beam is like a laser beam – focused and too small for much of anything.
+The flood beam is too weak and too wide for much.
+The center spot beam is like a laser beam – focused and too small for much of anything except spotting.
 Fenix has another couple models with higher lumens and slightly better beams, but they keep cranking out headlamps with tight center beams and weak, just about worthless flood beams.
 So, if you can use one of their headlamps for your work – whatever it is, you would be OK buying a couple of them (one as backup).

 Petzl Work Headlamps